-With feasibility studies completed, planning is now underway with the trails to be constructed in stages over two years during 2023 and 2024.
+With feasibility studies completed, designing and planning is now underway with the trails to be constructed in stages from 2023 and 2025.

 This project brings together government agencies and Traditional Owners, the Eastern Maar Peoples, to work on Country in designing and constructing the trails that will ultimately make up the Great Ocean Road Coastal Trail.

 The ancient and dynamic cultural landscapes of the Otway Coast are rich in Aboriginal values.
 Working with Eastern Maar Aboriginal Corporation to ensure the Great Ocean Road Coastal Trail acknowledges a balanced history of the region, while supporting Traditional Owners to create opportunities to actively shape the future of their traditional lands, waterways, and seas.

 Trail designers, World Trail, and the DELWP project team have been working closely together since September 2021 to refine the trail design and produce the Master Plan.
 This process has been supported by delivery partners and stakeholder and community input.

 Online surveys and consultation events in October/November 2021 and March/April 2022 provided important and helpful feedback about the proposed trail, including: